DETAILED ACTION

 ‘wherein the sidelink interface cast type comprises: groupcast or broadcast.’

-Pan in the same field of endeavor discloses, sidelink UE Information see section 5.10.2 and communication interface type unicast, multicast, groupcast and broadcast Col. 6 [0020], [0030], and Col. 12 [0006]);
+Pan in the relevant art discloses, sidelink UE Information, section 5.10.2 and communication interface type unicast, multicast, groupcast and broadcast Col. 6 [0020], [0030], and Col. 12 [0006]);

 Therefore, a person in the ordinary skill in the art before the effective filing date of the claim invention would have recognized that combining the disclosure of Wang and to include with that of Pan to come up with the claim invention; someone would be motivated to include multicast, groupcast and broadcast communication.
-Motivation would be identical to claim 1 above.
+Motivation would be similar to claim 1 above.

 Disclosure Wang included both UE-to-Network and UE-to-UE SL configuration that includes a source UE and a destination UE uses relay UE SL communication.
 Someone would recognize the SL relay configuration to perform SL relay communication to use groupcast/broadcast to identify SL as disclosed by Pan.